Saturday-Developer/Create-Api-for-List-of-Images-and-fetch-them-in-React-and-React-Native-using-Redux-and-Redux-Thunk/readme.md

 similarly use command npm i for web and WebMobileApp

-in WebMobileApp add your local ip address for fetch
+in WebMobileApp/ACTIONS/fetchMoviesList add your local ip address inside fetch fetch function

 to run web use npm start